ErrorCode0000/hhhaaarrrvvveeessstttwwwrrriiittteeeuuupppfffooorrrhhhtttbbb/README.md

 After that, use admin or user credentials for loging in with ssh.
 Try sudo su, sudo nano /etc/sudoers, nano /etc/sudoers or su.

 **And you have access!**

-You can select a difficulty for me.
+You can select a difficulty for my machine.